Thermostatistics, information, subjectivity, why is this association so disturbing?: Information

 \law{2nd law of thermodynamics (\S2.3)}{\\The entropy of an isolated system cannot spontaneously decrease.}

 Or in terms of information:

 \law{2nd law of thermodynamics (\S2.4)}{\\The uncertainty (the quantity of information) about the microstate of an isolated system cannot spontaneously decrease.}

+Classical and phenomenological thermodynamics is traditionally only concerned with equilibrium \textit{stricto sensu}: \myquote{a system is in an equilibrium state if its properties are consistently described by thermodynamic theory} (H.B.
+Callen\,\cite{Callen_1985} p.\,15).
+In classical thermodynamics the equilibrium is by definition a stationary stable state and \textquote{equilibrium state} is a pleonasm: no states other than those at equilibrium are defined (by state quantities).

 With the Boltzmann-Gibbs entropy, probabilities come into play for the description of the thermodynamic equilibrium.
 Therefore, an isolated system can now fluctuate and deviate slightly from equilibrium.
-This notion was absent in phenomenological thermodynamics, so that we are now faced with this problem: How can the equilibrium be stable?
+As this notion was absent in phenomenological thermodynamics, we are now faced with this problem: How can the equilibrium be stable?
 What is the restoring force of the system when it deviates from equilibrium?
-To ensure the stability of equilibrium, we need an additional ingredient under the form of a postulate or a definition of the nature of equilibrium.
+To ensure the stability of equilibrium, if we do not want to postulate it, we need an additional ingredient under the form of an alternative postulate or a definition of the nature of equilibrium.
 This definition can be the following:

 \law{Definition of equilibrium (v1)}{\\The equilibrium of an isolated system is the state of maximum entropy.}

 Or equivalently

 \law{Definition of equilibrium (v2)}{\\The equilibrium of an isolated system is the state of maximum uncertainty about its microstate.}